 The launch of the Indo-Pacific Economic Framework, also known as IPEF, has been billed by the White House as one of the bigger moments of Biden’s Asia trip and of his ongoing effort to bolster ties with Pacific allies.
 Through it all, administration officials have kept a close eye on China’s growing economic and military might in the region.

 The U.S. president has also devoted great attention to the informal alliance known as the Quad, formed during the response to the 2004 Indian Ocean tsunami that killed some 230,000 people.
-Biden and fellow leaders from the alliance, which also includes Australia, India and Japan, are set to gather Tuesday in Tokyo for their second in-person meeting in less than a year.
+Biden and fellow leaders from the alliance, which also includes Australia, India and Japan, are set to gather in Tokyo for their second in-person meeting in less than a year.
 The leaders have also held two video calls since Biden took office.

 Sullivan said the U.S. wants to deepen its economic partnership with Taiwan, including on high technology issues and semiconductor supply on a one-to-one basis.